hollosipeti/EspHoMatrix-64x8/README.md

-# EspHoMatrix-64x8
+# EspHoMatrix-64x8 with ESP32
-## Modified version of the [EspHoMaTriXv2](https://github.com/lubeda/EspHoMaTriXv2) library, specifically designed for 64x8 pixel LED matrix (like Ulanzi TC001, AWTRIX...).
+**Custom ESPHome configuration for 64x8 pixel LED matrix **
+### This is a modified and expanded version of the excellent [EspHoMaTriXv2](https://github.com/lubeda/EspHoMaTriXv2) library.
+While the original was designed for standard 8x32 clocks, this version is specifically optimized for **double-width (64x8) displays**, allowing for more information, and better aesthetics.

 ## What everyone needs to set up for themselves:
 (EspHome yaml)